xdobry/tcpOverWinDefauftProxy/README.md

 # Example

 If you want to connect the ssh on target host *myhost.com* on port *22* but your network does not allow this connection and the putty does not support the proxy authentification setting and you always get 407 proxy error.
 Check if your windows browser is working.
 It means your default system proxy is up and running.
+Then run the tclproxy program (see releases to get executable https://github.com/xdobry/tcpOverWinDefaultProxy/releases/download/v0.1/tcpproxy.zip) or compile it yourself by using the compile.bat script (some envirorment settings needs to be adapted first).

 > tclproxy myhost.com 22 2222